jeffbass/yin-yang-ranch/README.rst

   at `ZeroMQ.org <http://zeromq.org/>`_.
 - **OpenCV** and its Python bindings provide great scaffolding for computer vision projects large or small: `OpenCV.org <https://opencv.org/>`_.
-- **PyImageSearch.com** is the best resource for installing OpenCV and its Python bindings.
-Adrian Rosebrock provides many practical OpenCV techniques with tutorials, code examples, blogs and books at `PyImageSearch.com <https://www.pyimagesearch.com/>`_.
-Installing OpenCV on my Raspberry Pi computers, Macs and Linux boxes went from frustrating to easy thanks to his tutorials.
-I also learned a **LOT** about computer vision methods and techniques by taking his PyImageSearch Gurus course.
-Highly recommended.
-- **imutils** is a collection of Python classes and methods that allows computer vision programs using OpenCV to be cleaner and more compact.
-It has a very helpful threaded image reader for Raspberry PiCamera modules or webcams.
-It allowed me to shorten my camera reading programs on the Raspberry Pi by half:
-  `imutils on GitHub <https://github.com/jrosebr1/imutils>`_. **imutils** is an open source project authored by Adrian Rosebrock.